 Best Ways To Troubleshoot Your Thermostat Problems

 Wilcox Energy provides a broad range of HVAC services, such as AC tune-ups, furnace replacements, thermostat installations, and more.
-Our HVAC techs are professional, courteous and most importantly, NATE-certified.
+Our HVAC techs are professional, courteous, and most importantly, industry-certified.
 They possess the skills and knowledge to service your air conditioning and heating system quickly and efficiently.
 We offer reasonable prices and exemplary customer service.
 Call us as soon as possible to schedule a free evaluation.
 We provide services to Old Saybrook and nearby areas of Connecticut.

 Troubleshooting Your HVAC System’s Thermostat

 - 1 Troubleshooting Your HVAC System’s Thermostat

 - 2 Call Wilcox Energy For All Of Your Heating & Cooling Needs

 A malfunctioning thermostat is a common reason for needing the help of an HVAC technician.
 Most consumers are unaware that anything is wrong with their furnace or air conditioner until a malfunctioning thermostat calls the problem to their attention.